Personal Information

 Education

-Thesis Title: “Cosmological Aspects of Scalar Tensor Theories of Gravity”
+Thesis Title: “Cosmological Implications of Scalar Tensor Theories”

 Department of Physics, University of Ioannina